-Physics LE is a robust online learning environment for physics, providing online homework and quizzes which utilize randomized variables, along with automatic grading and record keeping.
+Physics LE is a robust online learning environment for introductory physics, providing online homework and quizzes which utilize randomized values, intermediate problem-solving steps, and automatic grading & record keeping.

-- Assignments and quizzes can be quickly assembled and then made accessible to students online.
+- Assignments and quizzes can be quickly assembled using the Physics LE question bank and then made accessible to students online.
 Students create their own online account using a Physics LE Access Code.

-- All questions utilize random variables providing each student with a unique version of the question.
+- Questions employ randomized values assuring each student receives a unique version of the question.

-- Physics Fundamentals eTextbook by Vincent Coletta – the complete eBook is readily accessible within the Physics LE environment.
+- Physics Fundamentals eTextbook by Vincent Coletta (960 pages) is included in the Physics LE environment.

 - Physics LE is built on the Moodle platform offering numerous in-depth features along with a reliable and secure online environment.

 Universal and Comprehensive

 The Physics LE question bank is comprised of a comprehensive library of over 2000 questions for algebra-based introductory physics, covering a full-year course.
 The Physics LE question bank is universal — the extensive collection of questions offer wide versatility, along with varying levels of difficulty, to align with any algebra-based introductory physics course.
 Individual questions are categorized by general topic headings to provide quick and easy correlation to your course (e.g., acceleration in one-dimension, projectile motion, work and kinetic energy, electric fields, . . . ).